CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven CLC to AWS Migration/migrate-to-AWS.md

  9. Log into the Migrated Instance, and verify all the files.

  10. Once the migrated instance is verified, go back to Safehaven Console, right click the migrated protection group and click **Delete Protection Group**.
- Make sure that **All coressponding Instances in AWS** option is unchecked.
+ Make sure that **All coressponding Instances in AWS** option is **unchecked**.
- You check **All coressponding AMI's and Snapshotsin AWS** if you wish to get rid of the AMIs and Snapshots related to the protection Group being Deleted.
+ You check **All coressponding AMI's and Snapshots in AWS** if you wish to get rid of the AMIs and Snapshots related to the protection Group being Deleted.

+  This successfully migrates a Protection Group to AWS Cloud.
 ### Video
 <p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3zy2IbG5UBI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>